Coconut Grove

 PROFILE FAQ

-Coconut Grove has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Coconut Grove has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the region: Social Housing Accelerator Payment (SHAP) in Greater Darwin/Nightcliff and John Stokes Square Redevelopment.
-Other notable projects include Darwin Mid Suburbs Area Plan and Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade.
-The following list details those most relevant.
+AreaSearch has identified two projects that may impact the area.
+Key projects include Social Housing Accelerator Payment (SHAP) in Greater Darwin/Nightcliff, John Stokes Square Redevelopment, Darwin Mid Suburbs Area Plan, and Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade.

 Professional plan users can use the search below to filter and access additional projects.